Keelut (crater)

-Galileo image of a region near the south pole of Callisto.
+Galileo image of a region near the south pole of Callisto, taken on 6 May 1997.
+Keelut is in the lower right.

 Keelut is a crater on Jupiter's moon Callisto.
 It is situated near the south pole and is an example of a central pit impact crater.
 It measures 47 km across.

-In the upper part of the image degraded Reginleif crater is visible.
+In the upper part of the image, the degraded Reginleif crater is visible.